Rural Health Clinics (RHCs)

 Are there location requirements for RHCs?

 RHCs must also be located in a shortage or underserved area that has been designated within the last four years by the Health Resources and Services Administration.
-There are four types of shortage areas that qualify:
+Four types of shortage areas qualify:

 - Geographic-Based Health Professional Shortage Areas (HPSAs) are population-based areas that have workforce shortages in primary medical care, mental health, or dental health.
 HRSA's HPSA Find tool, searchable by state and county, determines if your area is currently designated as a shortage area.